martynets/dialogbox/README.md

 This is a Qt application and it introduces all the power of Qt to shell scripts from command buttons through stylesheets and animations.

 #### Software Requirements
-This application is designed using the Qt 4.8 library and this is the only run-time dependency.
-It must be portable across systems supported by the Qt but the author tested it in GNU/Linux environment only.
+This application was designed for Qt 4.8, but the new versions will be using the Qt 5 library.
+It must be portable across systems supported by the Qt libraries, but the author tested it in GNU/Linux environment only.

 To compile the application from the source code the following packages must also be installed on a GNU/Linux system - build-time dependencies:
 - g++
 - make
-- libqt4-dev
+- qtbase5-dev

 #### Downloading
 The latest released version of the `dialogbox` application can be checked by the link below: